ryanmorrison/bayesian_network/README.md

 This script performs an entropy reduction analysis on the Bayesian network developed using "4-bayesian_network_construct.R".

+### site*_output_processing.R ###

+These scripts process the BN model output for each site, including data aggregation and sorting.
+Also, they contain the code used to assign the correct geographic projection to the results for spatial plotting.

 ### results_analysis.R ###

 This script contains all the R-code used to analyze model results and create figures.
-Also, it contains the code used to assign the correct geographic projection to the results for spatial plotting.